Electronic Medical Record

 Takeaway

 This design exercise was one of my first introductions to using prototyping to convey behavior beyond interactive states.
-The opportunity to regain screen real estate allowed me to start expanding my deeper understanding of spacing principles in user interfaces.
+The opportunity to regain screen real estate allowed me to start expanding my deeper understanding of spacing principles in user interfaces.- Ambiguity is a normal reality when navigating a problem space and areas to focus on to address with iterative updates.

 - Focus on context, user goals and tasks before investing too much time on visual design that may not solve user painpoints.